stijn-dejongh/lovecraft_public_domain/raw_converts/ws.md

 Then I spoke with the bearded man, and told him of my new yearnings to depart for remote Cathuria, which no man hath seen, but which all believe to lie beyond the basalt pillars of the West.
 It is the Land of Hope, and in it shine the perfect ideals of all that we know elsewhere; or at least so men relate.
-But the bearded man said to me: &ldquo;Beware of those perilous seas wherein men say Cathuria lies.
-In Sona-Nyl there is no pain nor death, but who can tell what lies beyond the basalt pillars of the West?&rdquo; Natheless at the next full moon I boarded the White Ship, and with the reluctant bearded man left the happy harbour for untravelled seas.
+But the bearded man said to me:  "Beware of those perilous seas wherein men say Cathuria lies.
+In Sona-Nyl there is no pain nor death, but who can tell what lies beyond the basalt pillars of the West? " Natheless at the next full moon I boarded the White Ship, and with the reluctant bearded man left the happy harbour for untravelled seas.

   And the bird of heaven flew before, and led us toward the basalt pillars of the West, but this time the oarsmen sang no soft songs under the full moon.
-In my mind I would often picture the unknown Land of Cathuria with its splendid groves and palaces, and would wonder what new delights there awaited me. &ldquo;Cathuria,&rdquo; I would say to myself, &ldquo;is the abode of gods and the land of unnumbered cities of gold.
+In my mind I would often picture the unknown Land of Cathuria with its splendid groves and palaces, and would wonder what new delights there awaited me.
+"Cathuria, " I would say to myself,  "is the abode of gods and the land of unnumbered cities of gold.
 Its forests are of aloe and sandalwood, even as the fragrant groves of Camorin, and among the trees flutter gay birds sweet with song.
 On the green and flowery mountains of Cathuria stand temples of pink marble, rich with carven